EEnterUI

 How EnterUI stays polished by default, fully themeable, and free of any required utility-CSS framework.

-EnterUI is a React and TypeScript component library that brings the FroggDesign visual language into ready-to-use product surfaces.
-It targets React and Next.js apps, dashboards, SaaS products, internal tools, and any interface that needs a refined default look without a heavy styling setup.
+EnterUI brings the FroggDesign visual language into ready-to-use product surfaces.
+It targets React and Next.js apps, dashboards, SaaS products, internal tools, admin panels, and interfaces that need refined defaults without a heavy styling setup.

 The styling principle is simple: beautiful by default, flexible by design.

-Every component ships with mature, opinionated defaults but stays open to override.
-Use them as-is to start, then adjust theme, brand, or product-specific patterns through CSS variables, className, style, or composition — in that order.
+Every component ships with mature defaults but stays open to override.
+Start with the component as-is, then adjust theme, brand, density, or repeated product patterns through CSS variables, className, style, or composition, in that order.

 #Tailwind Is Not Required